One More Night (Maroon 5 song)

 "One More Night" is a song performed by American pop rock band Maroon 5.
-The song was released on June 19, 2012, as the second single from their fourth studio album Overexposed (2012).
+The song was released on June 19, 2012 by A&M Octone Records, as the second single from their fourth studio album Overexposed (2012).
 It was written by Adam Levine, Shellback, Max Martin, and Savan Kotecha, while production was handled by Shellback and Martin.
 It is a reggae-influenced pop song.
 Lyrically, it talks about not getting along with someone and hoping he only stays with her just "one more night".
 It is built upon the idea that the heart, mind, and body usually want opposing things.

 The song received mixed to positive reviews from music critics.
 Most of them complimented the reggae influence on the track, Levine's vocals and labeled it a "summer catchy song".
 However, some critics perceived a lack of identity and criticized the song's melody.
 "One More Night" spent nine consecutive weeks at number one on the Billboard Hot 100.
 The song has also been a success on the Australian Singles Chart and on the Canadian Hot 100, reaching number two and topping the New Zealand Singles Chart and the South Korean Gaon International Chart.
 "One More Night" has sold 6.9 million copies, becoming the eighth best selling song worldwide in 2012.

 A music video directed by Peter Berg, premiered on MTV on June 25, 2012.
 In the video, Levine becomes a boxer working to support his girlfriend and baby daughter.
 As he spends time training for a big fight, he struggles to stay close to his girlfriend while raising their child together.
 Though Levine appears determined, his girlfriend seems troubled by his bloody profession and lack of financial stability for their daughter and leaves him in the end.
 Maroon 5 performed "One More Night" live on The Today Show, Late Show with David Letterman and the Overexposed Tour.